 Top 10 Omicron updates: Mumbai bans people from visiting beaches, parks for 12 hours till January 15

-British Prime Minister Boris Johnson on Friday said 90% of people hospitalised with Covid-19 have not opted for vaccine boosters in the United Kingdom.
+British Prime Minister Boris Johnson said 90% of those hospitalised with Covid-19 had not opted for vaccine boosters in the country.

 Here are the latest updates on the new coronavirus variant: